lateus/pokem/DOC.md

 ```c
 int encodeSOSMail(struct SOSMAIL *sos, char *finalPassword)
 ```
 Generates the password `finalPassword` by encoding the SOS Mail `sos`.
-Returns the error code (check the `ERROR_TYPE` enum type).
+Returns the error code (check the `ErrorType` enum type).
 This function must be used in order to get a encoded SOS Mail password, it's the best approach.

 ----------